khadzhimuradovasvad-ops/SKYNET/README.md

 Additional validation reports, autonomous-runtime reports, research notes, and technical documentation may be published here as the project progresses.

----
+## SKYNET 1.1.0

-**SKYNET 1.1.0**
+**Finalized and validated closed-source research system.**

-Closed-source research project.
 Public documentation is provided for research and technical review.